boostercloud/booster/docs/README.md

 ![architecture](./img/booster-arch.png)

 The public interface of a Booster application is just `Commands` and `ReadModels`.
 Booster proposes an entirely different approach to the Model-View-\* and CRUD frameworks.
-With Booster, the clients submit commands, query the read models, or subscribe to them for receiving real-time updates thanks to the out of the box [GraphQL API](#graphql-api)
+With Booster, clients submit commands, query the read models, or subscribe to them for receiving real-time updates thanks to the out of the box [GraphQL API](#graphql-api)

 Booster applications are event-driven and event-sourced so, **the source of truth is the whole history of events**.
 When a client submits a command, the `CommandHandler` _wakes up_ and executes its logic.
 Optionally, it can _register_ as many `Events` as needed.
 The framework caches the current state by automatically _reducing_ all the registered events into `Entities`.
 Interested parties can _react_ to events via `EventHandlers`, and finally, the _projection_ functions transform the entities into `ReadModels`.